-ATTACHMENT #2
+ATTACHMENT #3

-Contractor complies with the requirements outlined within the project construction documents.
-PDC Engineers will review all submittals, including the Contractors Safety Plan Compliance Document, will develop all Request for Proposals as may be needed to address changes in the scope of work, will conduct periodic inspections at major milestones, will review and compile project asbuilt documentation and assist with project close-out.
+As the project Engineers of Record, PDC Engineers has been retained to provide limited Construction Administration services during all construction phases.
+PDC Engineers will coordinate with JNU and with DOWL to insure that all work completed by the construction Contractor complies with the requirements outlined within the project construction documents.
+PDC Engineers will review all submittals, including the Contractors Safety Plan Compliance Document; develop all Request for Proposals as may be needed to address changes in the scope of work; conduct periodic inspections at major milestones; review and compile project as-built documentation; and assist with project close-out.
 The costs associated with this work have been determined by the FAA to be AIP eligible and allowable for AIP participation.